 Meet & Greet a Disney Princess – Disney Princesses take shifts so it’s pot luck who you will get to meet on the day.
 Arrive early, if anything run at 10am when the gates open to the Princess Pavilion and book a time to see a Princess.
 The queue in the morning can be up to an hour-long and it’s the only way you will get to meet a princess.

-Disney Hotel Character Meet & Greet – Each Disney Hotel hosts meet and greets with Disney characters in the morning so always ask at your hotel reception.
+Disney Hotel Character Meet & Greet – Some Disney Hotel hosts meet and greet with Disney characters in the morning so always ask at your hotel reception.
 It will be your quickest meet and greet queue during your stay at Disney.

 Height restrictions – There are height restrictions on all thrill rides.
 If your child is taller than 102cms (40 inches) they will be good to go on all rides except Rock ‘n’ Roller Coaster, Space Mountain, Autopia (to drive), Indiana Jones and The Temple of Peril which you need to be taller.
 The maximum height restrictions are 140cms.